EduardoN/Synapse_AdventureWorks2019/documentation/Ingest_To_DataLake.md

 ![Ingest Database](./../images/IngestDatabaseXIII.png)

-Wait until you get the notification that the publishing completed and the templates were generated.
+Wait until you get the notification that the publishing completed, and the templates were generated.

 Trigger the pipelines by clicking the Add trigger button and selecting Trigger now.
 On the Pipeline run window click OK.